akaish/KittyORM/README.md

 ## Further reading

-**KittyORM** support a lot of cool features and can do a lot of fancy things.
+**KittyORM** supports a lot of cool features and can do a lot of fancy things.
 Please refer official KittyORM project pages located at https://akaish.github.io/KittyORMPages/ for more info.

 [KittyORM license](https://akaish.github.io/KittyORMPages/license/)